 As we all know, Google My Business is a great way to showcase your business (for free!) in Google’s search results pages and also next to your listing in Maps.
 Google Reviews provide valuable information about your business to both you and your customers.

 Once you have set up your Google My Business account – the next thing for you to do is get some stellar reviews.
-Click here if you haven’t set your business up on Google My Business yet – no point reading on until that’s done. 🙂
+If you haven’t set up / claimed your business up on Google My Business yet – no point reading on until that’s done.
+Don’t worry, we’ll walk you through it in these 4 easy steps 🙂

 Hopefully, you have a great product or service and your customers love you.
 If that’s the case, this next bit is as easy as asking your customers to leave you a review.
 We definitely recommend making this process as easy as possible for your customers – that gives you a much better chance of them actually leaving you a review.